Use Local Fuels for Food Delivery Systems

 Mission Critical Control Communications

-Ten Rivers Food Web's team of food experts, leading electrical engineers & physicists are working with local & regional food delivery & policy institutes, along with international engineering and technology firms to accelerate the development of infrastructure projects that produce fuels generated from local, renewable sources - biomass, solar, wind and water.
-Ultimately our objective is to power food delivery trucks of all sizes and enable farms and rural communities to independently power their emergency & 'mission critical' control communications services.
+Ten Rivers Food Web's team of food experts, leading electrical engineers, physicists, food delivery & policy institutes, along with international engineering and technology firms seeks to accelerate the development of infrastructure projects that produce fuels generated from local, renewable sources - biomass, solar, wind and water.
+Our objective is to power food delivery trucks of all sizes and enable farms and rural communities to independently power their emergency & 'mission critical' control communications services.

 Trucking and distribution solutions for the transportation of food must address such issues as time constraints to avoid spoilage, concerns about contamination, and fragility of the products.
-These age old and many new challenges must be addressed by the young managers, service representatives, engineers, and entrepeneurs that will find jobs as these and many other problems are solved and a better future is realized and expanded for all of us.
+These age old and many new challenges must be addressed by the young managers, service representatives, engineers, and entrepeneurs that will find jobs as these and many other problems are solved.
+A better future will be realized and expanded for all of us.

 Nikola CEO Milton Explains Hydrogen Fuel Cell Truck Strategy | Trucks.com